naturalengland/Seabird_PVA_Tool/README.md

 http://publications.naturalengland.org.uk/publication/4926995073073152

-**Warning (March 2022):** The guidance in this document is out of date and is replaced by the latest guidance in this GitHub repository.

 The JNCC report for the project which undertook testing of the tool, review of the R package code, along with some tool updates (Version 2) can be accessed via this link:

 https://hub.jncc.gov.uk/assets/302a7a51-fe29-4633-95d1-b3ef458cb79a